bartificer/programming-by-stealth/docs/pbs36.md

 ### Invisible Inputs

 Probably the most confusing input type is `hidden`, which does exactly what it sounds like it does – create a completely invisible form element!
-Despite the fact that you can’t see them, inputs with with `type="hidden"` exist within the form, and will be submitted as part of the form data.
+Despite the fact that you can’t see them, inputs with `type="hidden"` exist within the form, and will be submitted as part of the form data.
 These sound useless, but are actually very useful, and have a long history of being very useful.

-In the early days of the web when forms were only used to send data to servers, hidden inputs provided a way of retaining state between page loads on browsers that were too primitive to support cookies, or, where users had disable cookies.
+In the early days of the web when forms were only used to send data to servers, hidden inputs provided a way of retaining state between page loads on browsers that were too primitive to support cookies, or, where users had to disable cookies.
 You can’t have a multi-page form without state being retained in some way, so hidden form inputs served a very important function on the early web.

 In our modern JavaScript world hidden form fields are used differently, but are no less useful.
 They provide a nice mechanism for bridging the gap between fancy JavaScript-powered custom user interface elements, and web forms.